|

 Map of Colorado Forests (Colorado State Forest Service).
 Click for full size.Instant Tree Finder Chart (conifers)

-The Mountain Pine Beetle and the recent pine beetle epidemic.
+The Mountain Pine Beetle and the recent pine beetle epidemic: a compilation of summaries and extracts from reports, studies, and interviews.

-Life Zones and Habitats of Colorado by Colorado Native Plant Society.
-For Life Zones and Habitats, scroll down to bottom of page.
+` Life Zones and Habitats of Colorado by Colorado Native Plant Society.

 Scientifc names are from the Catalog of the Colorado Flora: A Biodiversity Baseline, William A. Weber and Ronald C. Wittmann.
-University Press of Colorado, 1992.
-Electronic version, revised March 11, 2000: http://cumuseum.colorado.edu/Research/Botany/Databases/catalog.html, accessed September 16, 2011.
+University Press of Colorado, 1992. revised March 11, 2000. (online http://cumuseum.colorado.edu/Research/Botany/Databases/catalog.html) Accessed September 16, 2011.
+Botanical names are frequently revised and no attempt has been to to follow changes; the genus and species names are only rarely changedi however.
+"Common" names change less frequently than the Latin names.

-Reproduction, retransmission, or redistribution prohibited without prior written consent of the author.
+Latest update of this page: June 8, 2019.
+The Native Trees of Colorado: Text Copyright © 1998 - 2015 Stuart K. Wier Reproduction, reuse, retransmission, or redistribution prohibited without prior written consent of the author.
 Individuals are welcome to print one copy for their own personal use.